Interested in all things product?

 - And much more

-For those on Clubhouse, here’s a link to the event.
-If you’ve not tried Clubhouse yet, well here’s a great reason to join — ask a friend for an invite if you need one.
-In a real pinch, ask me or Thomas via DM on Twitter (we each have a few).
+For those on Clubhouse, here’s a link to the first event.
+If you’ve not tried Clubhouse yet, well here’s a great reason to join — ask a friend (or us) for an invite if you need one.
+Finally, we’ll be making recordings of the episodes available as a podcast (which took about four episodes to figure out).

 My interest in product stems from my overall fascination with strategy and my experience in product marketing at Ingres (RDBMS), CMO at Versant (ODBMS) and Business Objects (BI/analytics), SVP/GM at Salesforce.com (Service Cloud), and CEO at MarkLogic (NoSQL) and Host Analytics (Planning).
 That’s not to mention lesser involvement in strategy working in board and/or advisory mode at companies including Aster Data (NoSQL), Nuxeo (ECM/DAM), and Alation (data intelligence).

 Thomas’ interest in product stems from his infinite curiosity about the intersection between technology and people.
 Thomas was part of the leadership team that scaled SuccessFactors to over 50M end users, managing not only product but literally scores of product managers.
 Prior to that Thomas was an analyst at Gartner where he drove the HRTECH research agenda that helped shape the industry.
 Truly a multidisciplinary thinker, Thomas’ PhD dissertation “sits awkwardly at the intersection of IT, law, and business.”
 He’s thus a heck of an interesting guy to talk to.